Is your SAFe Agile Release Train flexible enough?

 Decentralizing Team Assignment Decisions

 Left alone, teams will tend to pull features within their comfort zone.
-Managers/Leaders find themselves nudging/pushing teams to act differently and feel they need to be part of the feature assignment.
+Managers/Leaders are nudging/pushing teams to act differently and feel they need to be part of the feature assignment.

-Check out “Managing the top 2 constraints in the organization” by Chris Matts For another perspective on this topic and an introduction to an interesting planning technique inspired by the “Theory of Contraints”.
+Check out “Managing the Top 2 Constraints in the Organization” by Chris Matts For another perspective on this topic and an introduction to an interesting planning technique inspired by the “Theory of Constraints”.

 What if we DON’T want Flexibility?